 Payroll Mate is a desktop-based payroll software created by a company called Real Business Solutions.
 Since 2006, U.S.-based Real Business Solutions has offered Payroll Mate as a payroll solution for both small businesses and accounting firms.
-Payroll Mate can be purchased online and downloaded to your PC (Windows-compatible only), or you can order a CD to be shipped to your business and use that CD to locally install the software to your computer.
-The Payroll Mate software is specific to the calendar year (i.e. Payroll Mate 2019) and downloadable updates are provided throughout the year as necessary.
+Payroll Mate can be purchased online and downloaded to your PC (Windows-compatible only) or you can order a CD to locally install the software to your computer.
+The Payroll Mate software is specific to the calendar year (i.e. Payroll Mate 2020) and downloadable updates are provided throughout the year as necessary.

-Now that we’ve gone through a basic overview of Real Business Solutions’ Payroll Mate, let’s dive deeper into the full feature set this payroll software has to offer.
+Now that we’ve gone through a basic overview of Payroll Mate, let’s dive deeper into the full feature set this payroll software has to offer.

-Payroll Mate gives you the ability to set up and process your payroll—allowing you to pay your employees according to your designated payroll schedule.
-The Payroll Mate software automatically calculates and generates employee paychecks, incorporating the necessary federal and state tax withholdings.
-Additionally, this platform allows you to create customizable income, tax, and deductions categories, to fit your payroll specifically to your business’s needs.
-Payroll Mate supports federal quarterly and annual payroll tax forms, giving you the capability to generate and print them so that they’re ready to sign and send.
+Payroll Mate gives you the ability to set up and process your payroll according to your designated payroll schedule.
+The software automatically calculates and generates employee paychecks, incorporating the necessary federal and state tax withholdings.
+Additionally, you can create customizable income, tax, and deductions categories.
+Payroll Mate also supports federal quarterly and annual payroll tax forms, so you can easily generate, print, sign, and send.

-The Payroll Mate software supports different types of pay periods (i.e. weekly, bimonthly), as well as multiple pay types (hourly, salary, overtime), and allows you to run payroll per employee or as a batch.
-This payroll service also accommodates industry-specific payroll needs, like per mile and per piece calculations for trucking payroll and clergy taxable and non-taxable earnings for religious organizations.
+Payroll Mate supports different types of pay periods (i.e. weekly, bimonthly), as well as multiple pay types (hourly, salary, overtime), and allows you to run payroll per employee or as a batch.
+You can print signature-ready checks and pay stubs or email pay stubs to your employees as well.
+Industry-specific payroll needs are also available.

-You can generate numerous different reports using Payroll Mate—reports for tax liability, employee earnings, employee lists, payroll totals, deposit requirements, and more.
+You can generate numerous different reports using Payroll Mate—for tax liability, employee earnings, employee lists, payroll totals, deposit requirements, and more.
 All of the reports you create in your payroll software can be exported to Excel, CSV, and PDF or sent by email.

-Payroll Mate also gives you the capability to export your payroll data into accounting software like QuickBooks or Sage.
+There’s also the option to export your payroll data into accounting software like QuickBooks or Sage.
 You also have the ability to do a general ledger export for import into an accounting or human resource management software.
 Additionally, if you’re switching to Payroll Mate from another payroll software, you can import your employee HR information and payroll setup from that software into Payroll Mate.

 Payroll Mate main window.
-Photo credit: Real Business Solutions.
+Image source: Real Business Solutions